x127f/timetable-generator/README.md

 ## Action/query:

--   Is the resource free?
+-   Is the resource available?
 (Teacher, room, class) for a period
 -   Set/give priority
 -   Set hard/soft constraint